ARM-software/psa-api/doc/crypto/api/ops/kdf.rst

     This is the HMAC-based, counter mode key derivation function specified by :cite-title:`SP800-108`, §4.1.

-    This key derivation algorithm uses the following inputs, in any order:
+    This key derivation algorithm uses the following inputs:

     *   `PSA_KEY_DERIVATION_INPUT_SECRET` is the secret input keying material, *K*\ :sub:`IN`.
     *   `PSA_KEY_DERIVATION_INPUT_LABEL` is the *Label*.
 It is optional; if omitted, the *Label* is a zero-length string.
     *   `PSA_KEY_DERIVATION_INPUT_CONTEXT` is the *Context*.
 It is optional; if omitted, the *Context* is a zero-length string.

-    Each input may only be passed once.
+    Each input can only be passed once.
+Inputs must be passed in the order above.

     This algorithm uses the output length as part of the derivation process.
 In the derivation this value is *L*, the required output size in bits.
 After setup, the initial capacity of the key derivation operation is 2\ :sup:`29` - 1 bytes (``0x1fffffff``).
 The capacity can be set to a lower value by calling `psa_key_derivation_set_capacity()`.